yangsg/myself_learn_notes/linux_command_line_note.md

 yum group list                             #"group list" is used to list the available groups from all yum repos. yum group info     "Development Tools"     #"group info" is used to give the description and package list of a group (and which type those packages are marked as).

+yum repolist [all|enabled|disabled]        #Produces a list of configured repositories.
+The default is to list all enabled repositories.

 ##     yum list [all | glob_exp1] [glob_exp2] [...]
 ##            List all available and installed packages.